 The Bus Driver Shortage and its Impact on Security

-In a recent national survey, approximately 81% of districts reported not being able to find enough school bus drivers to fill their needs.
+In a recent national survey, approximately 81% of districts reported needing more school bus drivers to fill their needs.
 More than half of surveyed districts categorized this shortage as severe or desperate.
-In order to become a bus driver, a commercial driver’s license with an “S” – or school bus endorsement, which ensures that the driver has the necessary skills to operate a school bus – is required.
-A “P” – or passenger endorsement, which allows a driver to transport passengers on a school bus – is also needed.
-While the cost and time to obtain such endorsements for drivers can seem tedious, it is a necessary step towards qualification and must remain mandatory in the hiring process, even in desperate times.
+To become a bus driver, a commercial driver’s license with an “S” – or school bus endorsement, which ensures that the driver has the necessary skills to operate a school bus – is required.
+A “P” – or passenger endorsement allowing a driver to transport passengers on a school bus – is also needed.
+While the cost and time to obtain such driver endorsements can seem tedious, it is a necessary step towards qualification.
+It must remain mandatory in the hiring process, even in desperate times.

 How Parents Can Get Involved

-Ensuring the safety of your child on the school bus is very similar to ensuring their safety in school and on the internet and social media.
-First and foremost, communicate.
-Do not assume your child automatically knows and understands the rules of the bus.
-As parents we need to remind our children that disruptions on a bus can cause accidents.
-Talk to your child about potentially dangerous behaviors, such as putting their head or arms out of the window, talking loudly to other children, standing up while the bus is in motion, playing loud music, or arguing with a fellow student or the bus driver.
+As parents, we need to remind our children that disruptions on a bus can cause accidents.
+Talk to your child about potentially dangerous behaviors, such as putting their head or arms out of the window, talking loudly to other children, or standing up.
+At the same time, the bus is in motion, playing loud music or arguing with a fellow student or the bus driver.

 Bus drivers deserve and appreciate even the simplest acts of kindness.
 Parents – it’s up to us to instill behaviors that demonstrate gratitude and respect.
-I am grateful every time I see my middle school-aged stepson walk safely off the bus, and it is important for me to teach him the same level of gratitude.
+I am grateful every time I see my middle school-aged stepson walk safely off the bus, and I need to teach him the same level of gratitude.
 When we all come together to model and reinforce respectful behavior, we help create a safer and more secure environment, even on the school bus.